 There are two application rounds per academic year: in April you can apply for a grant for a work placement in the autumn semester and in October-November for a work placement in the following spring semester.
 If there are grants available, an additional application round will be held in January-February for work placements to take place in the spring or summer (by the end of September).

-- Application period I was held in spring 2017: Erasmus work placements for autumn 2017.
+- Application round I was held in spring 2018: Erasmus work placements for autumn 2018.

-- Application period II was held in autumn 2017 (10–31 October 2017): Erasmus work placements for spring and summer 2018.
-Work placements in this period must have concluded by 30 September 2018.
+- Application round II will be held in autumn 2018: Erasmus work placements for spring and summer 2019.
+Work placements in this round must have concluded by 30 September 2019.

-- Additional application round: 9–30 January 2018.
-This is an additional application round: applications submitted in this period will be for Erasmus work placements to be undertaken in spring and summer 2018.
-Work placements for this period must have concluded by 30 September 2018.
+- Additional application round in January 2019.
+This is an additional application round: applications submitted during this round will be for Erasmus work placements to be undertaken in spring and summer 2019.
+Work placements for this round must have concluded by 30 September 2019.

 You do not need to have a work placement organised when applying for the grant.
 You can apply for a grant if you are planning a work placement in Europe.
 Prior to applying for a grant, it is important to agree with your faculty how the work placement will fit in with your degree and the credits you will gain for it.
 After the grants have been decided, you must begin to actively search for a placement.
 Both the Erasmus coordinator and the University’s employment services can help you with this.